chrishayuk/chuk-mlx/README.md

 TODO
 --------
-1 - fix memory leaks, stabilize tokens per second across batches 1 - fix batch fine tune script and docs
+1 - clean up training scripts
+2 - fix training (batch, epoch, trainer, scheduler) so that it works with both mlx and non mlx frameworks 3 - fix save checkpoint
 2 - single cli for batch_generator_finetune and pre_train using a factory lpader
 3 - modify finetune batch generator to work with different chat templates not just llama 4 - fix mock finetune